ThisIsJorgeLima/drug-prediction-system/README.md

 ### README.md

-# 🌳 Drug Decision Assistant
+# 🌳 PharmaTree: Data-Driven Insights for Drug Prediction

 This repository contains a machine-learning-powered application that predicts the most suitable drug type for patients based on their medical attributes.
 It leverages a Decision Tree Classifier and was created as part of the IBM Machine Learning Lab, integrated with additional customizations and optimizations.